javascript-tutorial/en.javascript.info/2-ui/2-events/5-event-delegation/article.md

 That may become really convenient -- no need to write JavaScript for every such element.
 Just use the behavior.
 The document-level handler makes it work for any element of the page.

+We can combine multiple behaviors on a single element as well.

+The "behavior" pattern can be an alternative of mini-fragments of JavaScript.

 ## Summary